Seven steps to learning a new piece of piano music.

 Theory

 If you would like help, call me.
-David Revised March 2023 4 hours of practice: No Grinding.
-Top 5 tips for practicing any musical instrument
+David Revised March 2023 |

 You've got to learn your instrument.
 Then, you practice, practice, practice.
 And then, when you finally get up there on the bandstand, forget all that and just wail.
 AuthorI'm a professional pianist and music educator in West Toronto Ontario.
 I'm also a devoted percussionist and drum teacher.
 Categories